 Hampton is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Virginia.
 With a population of 136,454 people and 35 constituent neighborhoods, Hampton is the ninth largest community in Virginia.

-Unlike some cities, Hampton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hampton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hampton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hampton is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hampton who work in office and administrative support (16.32%), sales jobs (9.74%), and management occupations (8.20%).

 Also of interest is that Hampton has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Hampton is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Hampton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The citizens of Hampton are slightly better educated than the national average of 21.84% for all cities and towns, with 23.21% of adults in Hampton having a bachelor's degree or advanced degree.